Leibniz-HBI/spiderexpress/README.md

 ### Connector Specification

 The idea of a `Connector` is to deliver *new* information of the network to be explored.
-The function takes a `List[str]` which is a list of node names for which we need information about and it returns two dataframes, the edges and the node information.
+The function takes a `List[str]` which is a list of node names for which we need information about, and it returns two dataframes, the edges and the node information.
 All Connectors must implement the following function interface:

 ```python